 All aspects of our English curriculum are interrelated, and progress in one area is supported by development in each of the others.
 At Ash Grove Academy, we acknowledge the strong reciprocal relationship between speaking, listening, reading and writing.

-In Early Years and Key Stage 1, early word reading is taught through a systematic synthetic phonics programme which has been carefully designed to best meet the needs of the children at Ash Grove.
+In Early Years and Key Stage 1, early word reading is taught through a systematic synthetic phonics programme (Llittle Wandle) which has been carefully designed to best meet the needs of the children at Ash Grove.
 Children in Nursery are given a wide range of language rich experiences that develop their awareness of sounds, rhythm and rhyme.
 Building on this, the children in Reception will be taught through multi-sensory, direct teaching sessions and will begin to learn a defined group of grapheme-phoneme correspondences.

 Alongside this, the children are taught how to read printed words by identifying and blending individual phonemes from left to right all through the word, as well as the skill of segmenting spoken words into their constituent phonemes for spelling.
 The children are also taught to decode and spell common exception words (‘tricky words’).
 As the children progress through Year 1 and 2, they move from simple to more complex phonic knowledge and skills.

 The texts and books the children are asked to read are composed almost entirely of words made up of grapheme-phoneme correspondences that a child has learned up to that point, apart from a small number of common exception words.